ibm-cloud-docs/account/ts_billing_address.md

 # Why can't I update my billing address?
 {: #update-billing-address}
 {: troubleshoot}

+You're unable to update your billing address because editing it from the Payment methods page isn't supported.
+{: shortdesc}

 You can't update the billing address for the payment method that's used for your {{site.data.keyword.cloud}} account.
 {: tsSymptoms}